bayerf42/Lox68k/doc/extensions.md

 A branch is introduced by `when` and followed by a comma-seperated list of comparison values (needn't be constant).
 When a branch is selected, all following statements are executed and the `case` statement is left.
-No `break` statement is needed to leave it, in fact, `break` would leave a loop containing the `case` statement.
+No `break` statement is needed to leave it, in fact, `break` would leave the loop containing the `case` statement.

 When no branch matches the `case` expression, nothing is executed, unless there is a final `else` branch.